 - Secure your volunteers and event staff.
 If you do not have any volunteer workers lined up, you will need to find some.
 If your organization does not regularly recruit volunteers, consider local schools (sororities, fraternities) or businesses (e.g. Walmart or Kohls).
 All of these organizations promote community service work with their members and employees and may be able to help.
 Then, learn more about best practices for managing your silent auction volunteers.

 To summarize: do not freak out.
 You are probably fine and probably have enough time if you get started now.
-So start securing donations, recruit your volunteers, and get your software ready to organize your items.
+Start securing donations, recruit your volunteers and get your software ready to organize your items.
 And, if you need any help along the way, don’t hesitate to reach out to us!

 Now that your timeline is on track, get our Silent Auction Tips eBook for seven tips on how to run a better auction.